hernanmd/MetacelloFileDownload/README.md

 # Usage

-- Add the following line in the #baseline method of your Configuration:
+- Add the following line in the #baseline method of your Configuration/Baseline:

 ```smalltalk
 "... configuration code ... "